 Marriages during the season of Lent may not be the optimal choice.
 However, one cannot deny the sacraments to the faithful if they are properly disposed.
 If a marriage does take place during the Lenten season, there should be a marked moderation in the festivity, and the parish environment should not be altered from that of Lent.
-The celebration of marriage (or the convalidation of marriage) is not permitted during the Easter Triduum.
+Couples celebrating the Sacrament of Matrimony are to be reminded that wedding plans should respect the nature of this liturgical season (e.g., flowers, music, etc.) The celebration of marriage (or the convalidation of marriage) is not permitted during the Easter Triduum.